{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 • Waiver of antitrust safeguards, which apply continuously regardless

-• Operational experience with the certification role
+• Operational experience with the co-certification role

-• Member feedback and demand signals
+• Member feedback and demand signals from both sides of the boundary

 Risks both ways